 José A. Teixeira

-Elder José A. Teixeira was born in Vila Real, Portugal, in 1961, thirteen years before the Church of Jesus Christ of Latter-day Saints was organized in his country.
-He grew up near the University of Coimbra, where his father taught economics, and he has many memories of exploring the beautiful grounds and inspiring architecture of the university as well as the nearby 12th century Romanesque Cathedral.
+Elder José A. Teixeira was born in Vila Real, Portugal, in 1961, thirteen years before The Church of Jesus Christ of Latter-day Saints was organized in his country.
+He grew up near the University of Coimbra, where his father worked, and he has many memories of exploring the beautiful grounds and inspiring architecture of the university as well as the nearby 12th century Romanesque Cathedral.
 It became tradition for Elder Teixeira to pick through the university’s library on his school breaks, especially once he found that they carried collections of his favorite comics.

 Shortly after President Spencer W. Kimball organized the Church in Portugal in 1974, Elder Teixeira’s family began meeting with the missionaries.
 Impressed by what they were taught, the whole family desired to be baptized into the Church.
 Despite intense opposition, they were not only baptized, but were later sealed as a family in the Bern Switzerland Temple.
 Elder Teixeira took the testimony that he had gained and later served in the Lisbon Portugal Mission.